mxritzdev/SRV-Generator/README.md

 ## Information

-This is a sample Blazor web application using the [Silicon CSS framework](https://silicon-css.com/) by [tygzy](https://github.com/tygzy/).
+This is a simple Blazor web application using the [Silicon CSS framework](https://silicon-css.com/) by [tygzy](https://github.com/tygzy/).
+Its used to generate srv records for minecraft and teamspeak servers.

 ## License